zszach23/zszach23/README.md

   * Building a VR Real-Time-Strategy Tabletop game with Unity Engine.

-  * Planning a Single-Player Stealth game for PC with Unity Engine.
+  * Planning a Stealth game for PC with Unreal Engine.